Placenta Pills and Milk Supply

 Low Milk Supply

-Most of the fear around placenta pills hurting milk supply comes from a single 2017 pilot study by Young et al. This study looked at hormone levels in a tiny sample group and made vague suggestions about possible effects.
-But:
+Most of the fear around placenta pills hurting milk supply comes from a single 2017 pilot study by Young et al. This study looked at hormone levels in a small sample group and made vague suggestions about possible effects.

-✔ The sample size was too small to draw real conclusions. ✔ The study found only minor hormonal changes, with no substantial clinical impact. ✔ The majority of women in the study reported zero breastfeeding issues. ✔ Tens of thousands of years of anecdotal evidence say otherwise.
+But the sample size was too small to draw any real conclusions.
+But most importantly, the majority of women in the study reported zero breastfeeding issues.
+And lastly, decades of anecdotal evidence say otherwise.

 For real, if placenta consumption negatively affected milk supply, mammals—including humans—would’ve evolved differently.